Skip to Content

 farming jobs in Japan

-Here is a list of websites where you can find share houses in locations that you will be working in:
+Here is a list of websites where you can find share houses in locations where you will be working:

-• Oakhouse.
-Oakhouse is well-established, covering 7 prefectures in Japan.
+• Oakhouse: Oakhouse is well-established, covering seven prefectures in Japan.

-• Borderless House.
-Borderless House covers 4 prefectures in Japan (Tokyo, Osaka, Kyoto and Kobe)
+• Borderless House: Borderless House covers four prefectures in Japan (Tokyo, Osaka, Kyoto, and Kobe)

 Living in a shared house means that you won’t feel too lonely as you will have people around you, and you might even make new friends!